 We use lectures, seminars and group tutorials to deliver most of the modules on the course.
 You will also be expected to undertake a significant amount of independent study.

-You are expected to spend approximately 10 hours work per credit for each module you attend in your degree, e.g. 150 hours work for a 15 credit module.
+Typically, one credit equates to 10 hours of work, e.g. 150 hours work for a 15 credit module.
 These hours cover every aspect of the module.